 For a given value of $M_N$, one can determine the reduction factor, and hence the total number of measurable events $N_{\rm events}$.
 In order to turn this into a prediction for the smallest value of $|\ACP|$ that can be measured at $n\sigma$, the experimental efficiency must be included.
-In Ref.~\cite{Sirunyan:2018mtv}, the CMS Collaboration used the trilepton final state to search for $W^- \to \ell_1^- \ell_2^- (f'{\bar f})^+$.
-Including backgrounds, detector efficiency, etc., their overall efficiency was 5-7\%.
+In Refs.~\cite{Khachatryan:2015gha, Khachatryan:2016olu}, the CMS Collaboration searched for heavy Majorana neutrinos at the $\sqrt{s} = 8$ TeV LHC using the final state $\ell_1^- \ell_2^- j j$.
+Including backgrounds, detector efficiency, etc., their overall efficiency was $\sim 1$\%.

-Using only trilepton final states with an overall efficiency of 5\%, in Table \ref{ACPminTable} we present the minimum values of $\ACP$ measurable at $3\sigma$ at the HL-LHC, HE-LHC and FCC-hh.
+Using an overall efficiency of 1\%, in Table \ref{ACPminTable} we present the minimum values of $\ACP$ measurable at $3\sigma$ at the HL-LHC, HE-LHC and FCC-hh.
 The results are shown for $M_N = 5$ GeV (with a reduction factor of 0.1), $M_N = 10$ GeV (with no reduction factor), and $M_N = 50$ GeV (with no reduction factor).